 Are you a teenager trying to try your luck in getting your first credit card?
 Or are you someone with a bad credit report looking for a way to build your credit report?

-No matter who you are, what is the main purpose, you can always start from getting a secured credit card.
+No matter who you are, what is the main purpose, you can always start by getting a secured credit card.

 So, let us talk about what is a secured credit card, and how does it work in detail.
 We will be covering all the basic points which you must know before you apply for a secured credit card.